sverweij/state-machine-cat/README.md

 <img width="941" alt="rendition" src="https://raw.githubusercontent.com/sverweij/state-machine-cat/master/docs/pics/07history.png">

+History states are _shallow_ by default.
+If you want a history state to be _deep_ just put that somewhere in the name (e.g. `"running deep history"` or `running.history.deep`) - and smcat will render them as such.

 #### Choice - `^`
 _smcat_ treats states starting with `^` as UML pseudo state _choice_.
 Strictly speaking 'choice' is a superfluous element of the UML state machine